-- More Expensive to Purchase: Hydronic heaters will cost about four times more than the corresponding convection baseboard heater.
-While initial outlay is more than with convection heaters, they pay for themselves many times over in terms of energy savings.
+- More expensive to purchase: Hydronic heaters will cost about four times more than the corresponding convection baseboard heater.
+While the initial outlay is more than with convection heaters, they pay for themselves many times over in terms of energy savings.

 Baseboard Heater Manufacturers

 - Cadet: Cadet is based in Vancouver, Washington and has been in business since 1957.
 It exclusively makes zonal heating products.
 An exclusive brand of Home Depot stores, Cadet provides ample assistance on its website for do-it-yourselfers who wish to install their own heaters.

 - Fahrenheat: Lowe's favored brand is the one with the clever twist of words.
 Fahrenheat is owned by Marley Engineered Products.
 Fahrenheat baseboard heaters are comparable to Cadet in terms of sizing, features, and cost.